Places to Visit and Learn

 Many of us feel the urge to revamp our wardrobe from time to time, but buying new clothes and getting rid of unwanted items doesn’t have to be wasteful!
 Most clothing brands negatively impact the environment – from harmful dyes to overuse of water to microplastic pollution.
 Did you know that the fashion industry is responsible for 10% of global carbon emissions?
 This number could increase if the industry carries on its excessive trend in production.
 Not to mention that many clothing producers are not socially responsible – continuing to operate their factories under unsafe conditions, and underpaying workers in developing countries to cut production costs.

-The fast-fashion industry, where clothing items are made cheaply to keep up with trends and be affordable for the average consumer, is a huge problem, and is relatively new.
-There has been a radical increase in the production of clothing since 2000 – in fact, production has nearly doubled!
 Although there are many avenues to donate, reuse or recycle clothing items, approximately 85% of all garments produced end up in the landfill.
 Fortunately, there are many ways that you can help reduce these shocking figures!
 Learn more about the impacts of the fashion industry in this Business Insider article.
-Check out these tips for making your spring, summer, fall or even winter cleaning more eco-conscious, and maybe even profitable!

 Contribute to the circular economy